phucpnt/ng-timemachine/docs/app/README.md

 to track where the *Data* has been update, where the field of an object has been update/replace/remove.
 Should we use unit test to reduce the pain we have when developing and web application.
 I believe we can.

-Soon I find out the front end team has been pushing very hard and constantly from the product owner.
+I find out the front end team has been pushing very hard and constantly from the product owner.
 We have pressure to deliver product as fast as possible.
 Develop the product then maintenance the unittest seems to be too hard for my teammate as we keep rushing to deliver product.

 * There should be another way to enjoy developing web APP with AngularJS.
 * There should be a way to easily control the data flow in sophisticated web app.
-* Why do I have to always keep waiting the respond from the SERVER to develop/update/changes Directive?
-* Why can't I keeping the presentation parts of the Directive focus on presentation without interfere the data flow in the web app?
-* Why do I have to wait for the endpoint of REST API to be complete to develop web APP?
-* Is there any simple stupid easy and fun way for our teammate to develop application in more organize manner, less hassle, short learning curve.
-* Is there an easy way to break web app into more smaller parts to delegate to different team members.
-And Reduce the waiting for teammateA works need be done in for the work of teammateB to get start?
+* It should be simple, easy and fun to grasp and adapt.